abilandz/PH8124/Lecture_6/Lecture_6.md

 ```bash
 sed -i "2i Some text" sedTest.dat
 ```
-This will in the 2nd line of the file ```sedTest.dat``` insert the new text 'Some text' and the original file is modified, without backup.
-Remember in this context the different meaning of 'i':
+This will insert in the 2nd line of the file ```sedTest.dat``` the new text 'Some text' and the original file is modified, without backup.
+Remember in this context the different meanings of 'i':

 * '-i' used as a flag instructs **sed** that we want to modify the original file in-place
 * 'ni' used as an argument indicates that we want to insert something on the nth line

-Clearly, it can be potentially dangerous to modify directly the original file in-place, because once the original file is overwritten, there is no way back.
+Clearly, it can be potentially dangerous to modify the original file in-place directly, because once the original file is overwritten, there is no way back.
 To prevent that, we can automatically create the backup of the original file by using the slightly modified flag '-i.backup':

 ```bash
 sed -i.backup "2i Some text" sedTest.dat
 ```
-This will in the second line of the file ```sedTest.dat``` insert the new text 'Some text'.
-The original file is modified, but now also the backup of the original file was created automatically, and is saved in new file named ```sedTest.dat.backup```.
+This will insert in the second line of the file ```sedTest.dat``` the new text 'Some text'.
+The original file is modified, but now also the backup of the original file was created automatically, and is saved in a new file named ```sedTest.dat.backup```.

 Analogously, we can insert a new line on-the-fly in the output stream of some command: